ryanduchin/music-video-collector/README.md

 ## App Description & Features
 Music Collector is an app built on Rails and Backbone.
-Primary focus of the site is displaying music videos embedded from Youtube, Vimeo, and Vevo, by user-submitted URLs.
+Primary focus of the site is displaying music videos embedded from Youtube, Vimeo, and Vevo (via user-submitted URLs).

+The site:
-The site embeds videos in a clean interface, and fetches thumbnails from the video's source to display pictorial index of available videos.
+- embeds videos in a clean interface
+- fetches thumbnails from the video's source
+- displays a pictorial index of available videos
-Allows users to create playlists, like videos, and follow other users or playlists (with a polymorphic association) Uses custom Rails routes with a filter variable to create several unique feeds of videos for the user
+- uses custom Rails routes with a filter variable to create several unique feeds of videos for the user

-# Site Features:
+- allows users to create playlists and like videos
+- allows users to follow other users or playlists (using a polymorphic association)

+### Site Features List:
 - [x] Watch videos
 - [x] Like videos
 - [x] Create playlists